godatadriven/godatadriven-blog/content/ds-day.md

 * PhD degree in a quantitative field.

-You may think that I'm cheating by only mentioning the A-player in the market, but try finding a good job where you don't need either a MS in a relevant field or some years of field experience and then you'll let me know.
+You may think that I'm cheating by only mentioning the A-player in the market, but try finding a good job where you don't need either a MS in a relevant field or some years of field experience.

-But then why do we find courses (I promise I won't reveal who's offering them) that promises that, after finishing them you'll
+But then why do we find courses (I'll try not to reveal who's offering them) that promises that after finishing them you'll

 > Speak the language of a Data Scientist in terms of statistics, data transformation, tricks (!),
 > algorithms and theory!

-all only after 4 days of course?
+all only after a 4 days course?
 I have another theory, corroborated when I look at the description of data science courses from more prestigious institutions:
 Coursera, for example, after 12 hours/week for eight weeks (equivalent to 12 full days) [only promises][promise] that the course will

-> Introduce yourself to the basics of data science
+> Introduce yourself to the basics of data science.

 So what is going on here?